syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/appearance/theme-studio.md

 ![color-picker](images/colorpicker.png)

-**Step 4:** After selecting colors with the color pickers, the Syncfusion ASP.NET MVC controls will have the newly selected colors applied to them in the controls preview section.
+**Step 4:** After selecting colors with the color pickers, the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC controls will have the newly selected colors applied to them in the controls preview section.

 ![customized](images/customized.png)

 ### Filtering a specific list of controls

 Using the theme studio, you can apply custom themes to a list of specific controls.
-This option is useful when you have integrated a selective list of Syncfusion ASP.NET MVC controls in your application.
+This option is useful when you have integrated a selective list of Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC controls in your application.
 The theme studio will filter the selected controls and customize the final output for those controls’ styles alone, reducing the final output file size.

 **Step 1:** Click the Filter icon in the top right corner and select the controls whose theme you want to customize.